An Ozempic-Style Implant for Cats Just Entered Trials

-San Francisco-based pharmaceutical company OKAVA Pharmaceuticals recently announced that the first cat has received an injection aimed at weight loss.
-This is just the initial phase of testing a drug that will help shed pounds.
+San Francisco-based OKAVA Pharmaceuticals announced that the first cat has received an injection in an early trial of the drug.
+This is just the initial phase of testing a drug that will help cats shed pounds.

-Scientists plan to make Ozempic-like injections available for cats within the next two to three years, allowing them to live healthier and longer lives, according to a report from Daily Mail.
+OKAVA says it hopes to make Ozempic-like injections available for cats within two to three years, which could help them live healthier, longer lives, the Daily Mail reports.

 What do we know about the cat slimming drug?

-Ozempic and Wegovy contain semaglutide, which belongs to a class of medications known as GLP-1 agonists.
-For the first time in history, OKAVA is testing a new GLP-1 drug specifically designed for pets.
+Ozempic and Wegovy contain semaglutide, a GLP-1 receptor agonist.
+For the first time, OKAVA is testing a GLP-1 drug specifically designed for pets.

-Instead of weekly injections given to humans, cats will receive a long-lasting injectable implant that is slightly larger than a microchip.
-This implant will be placed under the skin and will provide a continuous dose of the weight loss drug for six months.
+Instead of the weekly injections humans get, cats would receive a long-lasting implant slightly larger than a microchip.
+This implant will be placed under the skin and will provide a continuous dose of the weight-loss drug for six months.

-These types of medications mimic the action of a natural called glucagon-like peptide-1, which stimulates insulin production, limits digestion, and creates a feeling of fullness.
+These medications mimic the action of a natural hormone called glucagon-like peptide-1, which stimulates insulin production, slows digestion, and creates a feeling of fullness.

 For this new study, OKAVA hopes to recruit over 50 cats, with at least two-thirds of the furry participants receiving the implant.